- mdonea@ucsd.edu

-Doctoral student, Science Studies Program
+Doctoral Candidate, Science Studies Program

 PhD Student, Communication and Science Studies